artefactory/deploy-fastai-torchserve-aiplatform/README.md

 For other installation options, please refer to the FastAI documentation.

-### Modelling

-TO BE COMPLETED

-## PyTorch Transfer Modeling from FastAI

-In this section we build a pure PyTorch model and transfer the model weights from FastAI.
-The following materials are inspired by "[Practical-Deep-Learning-for-Coders-2.0](https://github.com/muellerzr/Practical-Deep-Learning-for-Coders-2.0/blob/master/Computer%20Vision/06_Hybridizing_Models.ipynb)" by Zachary Mueller *et al*.

 ### Export Model Weights from FastAI

 First, restore the FastAI learner from the export pickle at the last Section, and save its model weights with PyTorch.